Vespa ET

-The Vespa ET 2, 4 (8 in Asia) is a range of scooters manufactured by Piaggio under the Vespa brand.
+The Vespa ET 2 and ET 4 (ET 8 in Asia) is a range of scooters manufactured by Piaggio under the Vespa brand.
+The launch of the ET line heralded the start of what enthusiast consider the modern age of the brand, the first to offer a 4-stroke engine and reintroduced Vespa scooters to the United States after pulling out of the market in the early 1980s.

 History

-The Vespa ET was first presented in 1996 in Cologne as the 50th Anniversary model in a 50cc two stroke model and a 125cc with a 4-cylinder engine which had previously been utilised by Piaggio in their Sfera scooter.
+The Vespa ET was first presented in 1996 in Cologne to coincide with the 50th Anniversary of the brand.
+Two engines where offered on launch: a 50cc two-stroke model and a 125cc with a 4-stroke engine which had previously been utilised by Piaggio in their Sfera scooter.
 The Vespa was built with a rear drum brake and front disc brake, a single-cylinder air cooled engine (aluminum head).
 It was distributed as Vespa ET2 50cc and as Vespa Et4 125cc in 1999 at the milan show a second series of 125cc was presented.
 Additionally a 150cc version which allowed access to highways in Italy was introduced.